i-shubham-jha/image-job-processor/docs/README.md

 `docker pull mongodb/mongodb-community-server:latest`

 Create a Docker Network
-`docker network create retail_pulse`
+`docker network create image-job-processor`

-Run the Image as a Container (attaching to `retail_pulse` network) \
+Run the Image as a Container (attaching to `image-job-processor` network) \
-`docker run --name mongodb -p 27017:27017 -d --network retail_pulse mongodb/mongodb-community-server:latest`
+`docker run --name mongodb -p 27017:27017 -d --network image-job-processor mongodb/mongodb-community-server:latest`

 You can check if the MongoDB container is running by executing: \
 `docker ps`